ElliotM1091/ElliotM1091/README.md

 Software Engineer | Full-Stack Development | AI-Assisted Development

 I'm a software engineer focused on building practical, user-centered applications and strengthening my skills through real-world, production-style projects.
-I also use AI as an engineering tool for debugging, code review, testing, research, and development while making sure I understand and own the final implementation.
+I wirte my ownw code but, also use AI as an engineering tool for debugging, code review, testing, research, and development while making sure I understand and own the final implementation.

 My professional background has given me extensive experience in technical troubleshooting, problem-solving, communication, and working through complex customer and business needs.